dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 ### Retrieve the list of org units via the API

 Let us review with the group how to access the API very slowly.
-They should have watched two videos before attending the course, but there is always a change they didn't!
+They should have watched two videos before attending the course, but there is always a chance they didn't!

 Navigate to /api/resources and find the resource "Organisation Units" by searching for it